mongodb/mongo-python-driver/doc/python3.rst

 Only one intentional change.
 Instances of :class:`bytes` are encoded as BSON type 5 (Binary data) with subtype 0.
 In Python 3 they are decoded back to :class:`bytes`.
-In Python 2 they will be decoded to :class:`~bson.binary.Binary` with subtype 0.
+In Python 2 they are decoded to :class:`~bson.binary.Binary` with subtype 0.

 For example, let's insert a :class:`bytes` instance using Python 3 then